paaguti/tramp-interactive/README.md

 This module provides a comfortable means to build the file name for `find-file` when accessing remote servers using ssh and TRAMP.

-Once installed in your Emacs configuration directory tree, add it using `use-package`:
+Once installed in the Emacs configuration directory tree, I add it using `use-package`:

 ```
 (use-package tramp-interactive